erikaguti/Computing-Final/README.md

 - best_model.py functions for assessing model accuracy
 - split.py function for splitting the data into test and training sets

+test:
+contains the files used to test the preprocessing and feature engineering functions
+- Load/
+  - test_spotify.py tests the functions defined in the Spotify class
+- Process/
+  - test_features.py tests the feature creation functions

 test.ipynb is where we run the model.

 To start contributing clone our repo and contact us to set up your configuration file.